Skip to main content

 Beta features

-Beta features are Wistia features that aren’t quite 💯 just yet.
+Beta features are Wistia features that aren’t ready to be released to the world just yet.
 They’re features we hope to launch into the product in the future, but need some customer feedback first.
 An Account Owner can enable beta features in their account settings.

 Big play button